 That's not all as proper and regular maintenance can also increase the lifespan of your existing plumbing and save you from unexpected plumbing problems.

-Brass, copper, cast iron and galvanised steel have a typical lifespan from 80-100 years, whereas PVC drain lines lifespan is 25-40 years.
+Brass, copper, cast iron and galvanized steel have a typical lifespan from 80-100 years, whereas PVC drain lines lifespan is 25-40 years.

-Rusty water is the water that takes on a different colour than the usual colour, sometimes brown or yellow.
+Rusty water is the water that takes on a different color than the usual color, sometimes brown or yellow.

-It appears mostly in houses that are abandoned for long periods of time where pipes start collecting a great number of rust particles.
+It appears mostly in houses that are abandoned for long periods of time where pipes start rusting and collecting a great number of dust particles.

-And even if you haven’t left the house and you started seeing signs of rust even if it is a slight change in the water colour, then it is advisable to replace your pipes immediately.
+And even if you haven’t left the house and you started seeing signs of rust even if it is a slight change in the color of water, then it is advisable to replace your pipes immediately.